 Challenges Facing Houston's Water System

-Houston's municipal water system operates under multiple obstacles that endanger both the water delivery stability and overall water quality.
+Houston's municipal water system operates under multiple obstacles threatening its water delivery stability and quality.

-Houston must constantly address multiple challenges affecting its water infrastructure because it must guarantee a secure and sustainable water supply for its citizens.
+Houston must constantly address multiple challenges affecting its water infrastructure to guarantee its citizens a secure and sustainable water supply.

 Knowing these water challenges enables effective solutions and public participation toward water conservation goals.